-(1) To perform the tasks stipulated in these Examination Regulations, an Examinations Committee is set up from among the members of the Board of the Institute of Microbiology.
-The Committee comprises three representatives from among the professors, two representatives from among other academic staff, and one student enrolled in the study programme in question.
-The Chairperson of the Examinations Committee, the Vice Chairperson as well as the other members of the committee and their proxies are appointed by the Faculty Council.
-Normally, the term of office of the members of the Examinations Committee is two years, that of the student member normally one year.
+(1) To perform the tasks stipulated in these Examination Regulations, an Examinations Committee is set up from among the lecturers of the study programme.
+The Committee comprises four representatives from among the professors, two representatives from among other academic staff, and one student enrolled in the study programme in question.
+The

+Chairperson of the Examinations Committee, the Vice Chairperson as well as the other members of the committee and their proxies are appointed by the Faculty Council.
+Normally, the term of office of the members of the Examinations Committee is three years, that of the student member normally one year. -

-(2) The Examinations Committee has a quorum when the majority of its members including the chairperson or his/her deputy are present.
+(2) The Examinations Committee has a quorum when the majority of its members, including the chairperson or his/her deputy, are present.
 Decisions of the Examinations Committee are taken with the majority of the votes cast.
 In the event of a tie, the chairperson has the deciding vote.
 The student member does not participate in the assessment or recognition process of coursework and/or examinations.